 - Discover the power of Large Language Models (LLMs), the foundation models of Natural Language Processing (NLP).

 - Learn about popular LLMs like Transformers, BERT, GPT 3.5, PaLM 2, and many more.

-- Understand how to use Large Language Models (LLMs) for downstream tasks: Finetuning and In-context learning i.e. Zero-shot, one-shot, and a few shot learning.
+- Understand how to use Large Language Models (LLMs) for downstream tasks: Finetuning and In-context learning i.e., Zero-shot, one-shot, and few-shot learning.

-- Uncover the best practices for training LLMs, including the challenges, scaling laws, and efficient training mechanisms like parallel and distributed architectures, etc
+- Uncover the best practices for training LLMs, including challenges, scaling laws, and efficient training mechanisms like parallel and distributed architectures.

 - Understand and implement different techniques to fine-tune LLM for downstream tasks.

-- Know LLMops: How to deploy LLM in production?
+- Know LLMops: How do you deploy LLM in production?

 - Explore cutting-edge models like ChatGPT and BARD and understand their training process, including concepts like Reinforcement Learning from Human Feedback (RLHF), Supervised Fine Tuning, and Prompt Engineering.

 - Know how to finetune ChatGPT on your dataset.

 - Get hands-on with LLM frameworks like LangChain, AutoGPT, Vector DBs, etc.